Education in Russia: General framework

 The school year extends from September 1 to the end of May and is divided into four terms.
 Study programme in schools is fixed; unlike in some Western countries, schoolchildren or their parents have no choice of study subjects.
 Class load per student (638 hours a year for nine-year-olds, 893 for thirteen-year-olds) is lower than in Chile, Peru or Thailand, and slightly lower than in most states of the United States, although official hours are frequently appended with additional class work.
 Students are graded on a 5-step scale, ranging in practice from 2 ("unacceptable") to 5 ("excellent"); 1 is a rarely used sign of extreme failure.
 Teachers regularly subdivide these grades (i.e. 4+, 5−) in daily use, but term and year results are graded strictly 2, 3, 4 or 5.
+Starting from the 1st of September, 2026, "behaviour" will also be graded alongside subjects.

 Some secondary schools conduct, in addition to the standard programme, an in-depth study of some subjects (schools focused on mathematics, foreign languages, arts, military-related subjects, etc.).
 These schools are considered more prestigious than the usual secondary schools.